-- 4.16 A Councillor who has a pecuniary interest in any matter with which the Council is concerned, and who is present at a meeting of the Council or committee at which the matter is being considered, must disclose the nature of the interest to the meeting as soon as practicable. - 4.17 The Councillor must not be present at, or in sight of, the meeting of the Council or committee: - (a) at any time during which the matter is being considered or discussed by the Council or committee, or
+- 4.22 A Council committee member who has a pecuniary interest in any matter with which the Council is concerned, and who is present at a meeting of the committee at which the matter is being considered, must disclose the nature of the interest to the meeting as soon as practicable. - 4.23 The Council committee member must not be present at, or in sight of, the meeting of the committee: - (a) at any time during which the matter is being considered or discussed by the committee, or - (b) at any time during which the committee is voting on any question in relation to the matter. - 4.24 A disclosure made at a meeting of a Council committee must be recorded in the minutes of the meeting.